sujik18/mlperf-automations/README.md

 - **Automated Benchmarking** – Simplifies running MLPerf Inference benchmarks with minimal manual intervention.
 - **Modular and Extensible** – Easily extend the scripts to support additional benchmarks and configurations.
 - **Seamless Integration** – Compatible with Docker, cloud environments, and local machines.
-- **Collective Mind (CM) Integration** – Utilizes the CM framework to enhance reproducibility and automation.
+- **MLCFlow (MLC) Integration** – Utilizes the MLC framework to enhance reproducibility and automation.

 ---

-## 🧰 Collective Mind (CM) Automations
+## 🧰 MLCFlow (MLC) Automations

-The **Collective Mind (CM)** framework is a Python-based package offering both CLI and API support for creating and managing automations.
-CM automations enhance ML workflows by simplifying complex tasks such as Docker container management and caching.
+Building on the foundation of its predecessor, the **Collective Mind (CM)** framework, MLCFlow takes ML workflows to the next level by streamlining complex tasks like Docker container management and caching.
+The `mlcflow` package, written in Python, provides seamless support through both a command-line interface (CLI) and an API, making it easy to access and manage automation scripts.

 ### Core Automations
 - **Script Automation** – Automates script execution across different environments.
 - **Cache Management** – Manages reusable cached results to accelerate workflow processes.

-Learn more about CM in the [CM4MLOps documentation](https://github.com/mlcommons/cm4mlops).

 ---